Pastoral Care

 The House System

 Every girl is a member of one of the six Houses from Year 7 to the Lower Sixth.
-The Head of House lives on site with her family, and oversees all aspects of a girl’s academic, co-curricular and personal development, supported by a team of tutors.
+The Head of House lives on site, and oversees all aspects of a girl’s academic, co-curricular and personal development, supported by a team of tutors.
 The Heads of House are available to the girls throughout the day and evening, and organise our amazing programme of weekend activities.
 The Head of House is the main point of contact for parents.
 In the Upper Sixth, the girls move into the Mary Breen Courtyard, which has its own Head of House and residential staff.

 The Tutor System